The 5th Fuse International Conference

 Who should attend?

-The conference will attract more than 150 international delegates from the following audience profile:
+The conference attracted more than 150 international delegates from the following audience profile:

 - Public health professionals and researchers